 Competitive Dance – Full-Time & Part-Time

 The Competitive program at Allegro is by audition or invitation only.
-When evaluating a dancer for the Competitive Program, many factors are taken into consideration including focus, natural ability, co-ordination, flexibility and previous training.
+When evaluating a dancer, many factors are taken into consideration including focus, natural ability, co-ordination, flexibility and previous training.
 Please call the studio for more details about the Allegro Competitive Dance program.

 PART TIME COMPETITIVE DANCE